 Your financial aid eligibility is determined by taking your cost of attendance for the academic year minus your Expected Family Contribution (results of filing the FAFSA).
 The amount of your eligibility the College is able to fund is based on funding levels available and the eligibility terms of each funding source.
-Your cost of attendance is comprised of direct, billed costs for tuition and fees and if applicable, room and board.
+Your cost of attendance is comprised of direct, billed costs for tuition and fees and if applicable, food and housing.
 Additionally, you incur related education expenses for which you are not billed, called indirect costs, such as books and supplies, transportation costs, etc. The combination of direct and indirect costs equals cost of attendance.

-The direct costs shown below are actual standard expenses for the 2021-2022 academic year.
+The direct costs shown below are actual standard expenses for the 2023-2024 academic year.
 Students should also expect to incur indirect costs such as costs for books and supplies.
 Direct costs appear on a student's bill, while indirect costs vary according to individual needs.
 Please remember that students must purchase or rent their books each semester and charges for books will not appear on a student's bill.

-2021-2022 TUITION AND FEE RATES
+2023-2024 TUITION AND FEE RATES

 Resident Commuter

-Tuition \$41,240 \$41,240
+Tuition \$43,670 \$43,670

-Comprehensive Fee \$ 2,030 \$ 2,030
+Comprehensive Fee \$ 2,150 \$ 2,150

-Room/Board \$16,555
+Food & Housing \$17,600

 Average Indirect Costs+

 Books/Supplies \$ 1,100 \$ 1,100

 Personal \$ 1,200 \$ 1,200

 Transportation \$ 1,000 \$ 1,450

-Room/Board Allowance \$ 2,200##
+Food & Housing Allowance \$ 2,200##

+TOTAL \$66.720 ¢51 770